-Over the past three years, Focus for Health has provided funding to a variety of organizations dedicated to increasing the awareness of autism, providing services and support to families, and providing training and education to parents, teachers, doctors, and emergency personnel.
-As we have grown and adapted to this cause, we have started to direct our focus mainly to the cause(s) of autism and chronic illness.
+Over the years, Focus for Health has provided funding to a variety of organizations dedicated to increasing the awareness of autism, providing services and support to families, and providing training and education to parents, teachers, doctors, and emergency personnel.
+As we have grown and adapted to this cause, we have started to direct our focus mainly to the cause(s) of autism and chronic illness, as well as health disparities.
 As the rates of autism and chronic illness continue to rise, it is important that we determine what has caused this increase, so we can prevent it from happening to future generations of our nation’s children.
 Aligning with like-minded individuals that are dedicated to this focus is important to our mission.

 Inspired by their son Akhil, Manisha and Mahesh Lad formed Akhil Autism Foundation to empower parents and generate a positive hope among affected families that “Autism is Treatable.”